Ask Dr. Sears a Question – Each inquiry is responded to personally by Dr. Sears or a member of his staff.

 A turning point in his research occurred in 1982.
 That year the Nobel Prize in Medicine was awarded for discoveries of the role that specialized hormones known as eicosanoids play in the development of cardiovascular disease, diabetes, auto-immune diseases, and cancer.
 Since eicosanoids are only generated from dietary fat, Dr. Sears reasoned that one could apply intravenous drug-delivery principles to nutrition in order to control these exceptionally powerful hormonal responses with laser-like precision.
 In essence, his approach treats food as if it were a drug.

 This area of his research led to various patents in the area of hormonal control by essentially using food as an oral drug-delivery system to modulate eicosanoids, especially for cardiovascular, diabetic, and neurological patients.

 Dr. Sears continues his ongoing research as the president of the non-profit Inflammation Research Foundation in Peabody, MA.
-In addition to continuing research on the hormonal effects of food, Dr. Sears has expanded his research in developing innovative dietary approaches to neurological conditions, as well as his on-going work in treating cardiovascular disease and type 2 diabetes.
+In addition to continuing research on the hormonal and genetic effects of food, Dr. Sears has expanded his research in developing innovative dietary approaches used in managing diabetes, cardiovascular disease, and neurological conditions.

 Read Dr. Sears’ Blog.

 Ask Dr. Sears a Question – He responds to all inquiries personally!